Nabeel-javed/audits/GM-Coin Audit.md

 **Description:**
 Should use `>=` instead of `>` since array indexes are zero-based.
 Valid indexes are `0` to `length-1`, so `length` itself is invalid.

-**Impact:**
-- Allows access to non-existent array index equal to array length
-- Will cause array out-of-bounds access and transaction revert
-- DoS potential for minting operations

 **Proof of Concept:**
 ```solidity